 We recently launched Scout Connect which uses IoT connectivity to provide you with information including, field updates and alerts.
 And, because it’s connected, your Scout unit can be managed remotely and gather new data types, including Travel Time reports, and MAC address capture.

-Miovision Spectrum connects your traffic signals making them smarter and helping you better understand your intersections.
+Miovision TrafficLink connects your traffic signals making them smarter and helping you better understand your intersections.
 With connected traffic signals you can create a smarter, safer city, one intersection at a time.

 IoT and transportation